Fenced Yard Requirements

 Completely Fenced Yard: A portion of your yard, typically the back yard, is completely enclosed with a secure fence where a dog can have safe, supervised off leash play time and potty breaks.
 The fence should be connected to the house for easy access.
 For dogs who have a fenced yard requirement, the fence must be installed prior to adoption.

-**An enclosed or “fenced” deck/patio/balcony, community dog parks, dog runs and outdoor kennels do not qualify as a fenced yard.
+**An enclosed deck/balcony/patio area, community dog parks, shared/common areas, dog runs and/or outdoor kennels do not qualify as a fenced yard.

 Partially Fenced Yard: A portion of your yard, typically the back yard, has some fencing but is not completely enclosed.

 No Fence: There is no fence enclosing, or partially enclosing, any portion of your yard.